Paul Judge: Other honours

 He was elected as Alderman of the City of London for the Ward of Tower in 2007 and served on the Corporation's Finance Committee.
 He was a Freeman of the City of London, Liveryman of the Worshipful Company of Marketors and of the Worshipful Company of Clothworkers and a Court Assistant of the Company of Educators.
 Sir Paul served as the first Master of the Worshipful Company of Entrepreneurs in 2014-15.

 Judge was the Aldermanic Sheriff of the City of London for 2013–14.

 He was a Fellow of the Royal Society of Arts, the Institute of Directors, The Chartered Institute of Marketing and the Marketing Society and a Companion of the Chartered Management Institute.

-Judge had an honorary Doctor of Laws degree from the University of Cambridge, an honorary Doctor of Letters from the University of Westminster, an honorary Doctor of Science from City University and an honorary doctorate from the University of Belgrade in Serbia.
-He was an Honorary Professor of the Cyprus International Institute of Management and of the Sinerghia Institute of Moscow.He was the founding chairman of the Museum of Brands from 2003 until his death.
-In the 1996 New Year Honours he was knighted for political and public service.
-On 17 December 2013 Judge was appointed a Brother of the Order of St John by Queen Elizabeth II.
+Judge had an honorary Doctor of Laws degree from the University of Cambridge, an honorary Doctor of Letters degree from the University of Westminster, an honorary Doctor of Science degree from City University and an honorary doctorate from the University of Belgrade in Serbia.
+He was an Honorary Professor of the Cyprus International Institute of Management and of the Sinerghia Institute of Moscow.
+He was the founding chairman of the Museum of Brands from 2003 until his death.
+In the 1996 New Year Honours, he was knighted for political and public service.
+On 17 December 2013, Judge was appointed a Brother of the Order of St John by Queen Elizabeth II.